geduardo/Designing-Experiments-With-Neural-Networks/README.md

 - In the rest of the folders you can find each of the individual experiments to test the architecture.
-They contain a Python Jupyter Notebook with the orchestration and the files generated from a run of all cells.
+They contain a Python Jupyter Notebook with the orchestration and the files generated from a run of all cells.   **(Ongoing)**

   - **Pendulum**: simplest architecture possible, good to geta feeling the basic functioning principle of the architecture.
-    - **Multiarm bandit**: abstract generalization of the pendulum example to an arbitrary number of actions and arbitrary relation.
+  - **Multi-Armed bandit**: abstract generalization of the pendulum example to an arbitrary number of actions and arbitrary relation.
   - **Spring Bullet**: similar structure than pendulum, but with several inputs to the Analyzer.
   - **Two Sensors (Simple)**: a more complex experiment where the experimenter needs to develop a dynamical strategy for the experiment.
   - **Two Sensors (Double)**: same environment but with a more sophisticated experimenter to improve performance.
   - **Two Sensors (Simple)**: a more complex experiment where the experimenter needs to develop a dynamical strategy for the experiment.
   - **Two Sensors (Continuous)**: variation of Two Sensors in which the space of actions is continuous.
 This experiment is a toy example to try different parameter based RL agents like Actor-Critic.

 ## TODO

 - [ ] Fix paths for modules and inserted images in the notebooks
 - [ ] Organize and label correctly the `*.csv` files.
 - [ ] Add link to the Online Documentation when ready.